Monday, 26 January 2026

 What's a key file then?

 To oversimplify: A key file is basically just a REALLY REALLY long password stored in a file.
-As in more than thousand characters long password that mixes numbers, letters, symbols and more in a completely random way.
-If a hacker tries to break this the universe will have ended many times over before they'd ever be able to get in.
+As in: more than thousand characters long password that mixes numbers, letters, symbols and more in a completely random way.
+If a hacker tries to guess this the universe will have ended many times over before they'd ever be able to get in.
 At that point attackers are better off with the good old wrench method.

 This key file is a secret.
 It should never be put on cloud storage, it should not be emailed.
 It should never be on the internet.
 It should only exist on your devices.